ivanvanderbyl/flood-simple-form/README.md

 This is the main `<form>` constructor.
 It accepts an initial form values object/model to populate each form field.
 This is the initial value per form submission cycle, as mentioned in the lifecycle section above.

+#### Actions

+- `on-submit`: Fires when form is submitted, either by submit button or other enter key press.
+The first parameter sent to the action handler is an object containing only the changed attributes.
+- ~~`on-change`: Fires when any form value changes.
+The first parameter sent to the action handler is an object containing only the changed attributes.~~

 ## Form Controls

 Type | HTML form | Additional attributes